Makhor/PCOCustomPaletteRepo/README.md

 This repository is a community managed repository to share custom character palettes for the game "Petal Crash Online".
 It is meant to be a place where members of the Friend & Fairy community can host their own custom palettes for others to use.

+## How do I use these palettes in my game?
+Check out the README.md present inside the Characters folder.

 ## How can I submit palettes?

 Contact me and I will give you access to the repo so that you can add palettes yourself.
 Email me at this adress: makhordev@gmail.com,